via: Pexels / Alexander Suhorucov

 51. Are people ethically obligated to improve themselves?

-As long as their behavior doesn't affect other people, is it okay for people to be terrible if that's what they want?
+Why It's Great: As long as their behavior doesn't affect other people, is it okay for people to be terrible if that's what they want?
 Of course, that's rare, and most guys want to know how to be a better man.
-But is it really by personal choice, or do we feel ethically obligated to improve ourselves?
+Use this to find out if they believe we need to constantly be improving.

 52. Should there be limitations on the right to free speech?